fragcolor-xyz/shards/docs/docs/contribute/code/getting-started.md

 The Fragcolor ecosystem has a few primary components.

 - [Shards](https://github.com/fragcolor-xyz/shards) open-scripting programming language
-- [Hasten](https://github.com/fragcolor-xyz/hasten) creativity engine (to build apps, games, and open worlds)
+- [Claymore](https://github.com/fragcolor-xyz/claymore) visual creativity engine (to build apps, games, and open worlds)
 - [Clamor](https://github.com/fragcolor-xyz/clamor) protocol and networking stack

 To contribute code to any of the above projects, you'll first need to set up a development environment.